-This will be the second walk I take across Scotland.
-The event is sponsored by a magazine called The Great Outdoors, which is why it’s called “The Great Outdoors Challenge,” or TGOC.
-About 320 people participate, leaving from one of 12 starting points on the west coast and ending anywhere on the east coast between the towns of Fraserburgh and Arbroath.
+I’ve walked across Scotland five times in an event called “The Great Outdoors Challenge.”
+(Until recently the event was sponsored by a magazine called The Great Outdoors.)
+About 320 people participate in the TGOC, leaving from one of 12 starting points on the west coast and ending anywhere on the east coast between the towns of Fraserburgh and Arbroath.

 The chief service of the event’s organizers (all volunteers, of course) is to give advice on route-design.
 That is done by experienced hillwalkers, some of whom appear to have total recall of the landscape.
 A route, with “foul-weather alternatives” for sections where rains can make rivers uncrossable, must be submitted three months in advance and be approved.
 Walkers are also obliged to report in by phone to Challenge Control four times during the walk.
 One-quarter of the walkers go alone.
 Given the nature of route design, however, meeting people along the way is inevitable (not to mention desirable).
 That was my experience anyway.

 In 2014 I took a classic route, from a fishing village called Mallaig to St. Cyrus.
 In 2015, I started farther north, in the village of Strathcarron, finishing in Stonehaven.
 Both routes are shown on this map.

 In 2016 I left from a place between the two previous starting points, angled northeast to Inverness, and then crossed along the Moray Coast to Fraserburgh.
 It is a beautiful stretch of coastline, with sandy bluffs, wide flat beaches, and sheer rock cliffs.
 The beaches were the site of the early rehearsals for the D-Day invasion.
 I wanted to see that and, if possible, talk to people who remember those days.
 I found one.